MindyChang/text-analysis-workshop/README.md

 ### Run and code interactively

-To run Jupyter notebook interactively, go to the directory where you've downloaded the notebook.
+To run Jupyter notebook interactively, in the terminal, go to the directory where you've downloaded the notebook.

 ```
 jupyter notebook